 When a correct endodontic therapy was carried out, the gutta-percha was located 2mm below the buccal bone ridge, before starting to do a walking bleach technique, a sealer was placed above the gutta-percha in order to avoid external root resorptions due to the hydrogen peroxide infiltration by the dentinal tubules complex to the periodontal ligament

-After the endodontic sealing and its depth control, White Dental Beauty in ists 6% Hydrogen Peroxide was selected
+After the endodontic sealing and its depth control, White Dental Beauty Teeth Whitening gels in its 6% Hydrogen Peroxide was selected